inrazhtet/Asynch_Longitudinal_Mirror/README.md

 ## Our Goals

-To examine the association between media exposure and bmi, media exposure data and weight/bmi data need to be synchronized (exactly how the response will be modeled as a function of the predictors is to be determined, but a first step is examining aligned data).
+To examine the association between media exposure and bmi, media exposure data and weight/bmi data need to be synchronized (exactly how the response will be modeled as a function of the predictors is to be determined, but a first step is examining aligned data, and this requires imputation).

 ## Data